-Most of the management models we use today were created during the industrial era.
+Most of today’s management models were created during the industrial era.
 At this time, it was possible to break down complicated systems (with many moving parts) into linear, predictable, and measurable interconnections.

 However, in today’s dynamic, networked world, we regularly deal with complex systems with so many interconnections that a bit of change in one component can have a non-linear impact on many other elements, affecting many more elements.
 Even if you can find correlations, it is unclear what cause (s) would lead to the non-linear escalation.

 The environment created by complexity is fundamentally different from the tough challenges of the past.
-Despite improved tracking and measuring capabilities, complexity implies that the world has grown far less predictable in many respects.
+Despite improved tracking and measuring capabilities, complexity implies that the world has grown far less predictable.

-You must modify your organisational structure to fit the environment in which you operate if you want to be successful.
+You must modify your organisational structure to fit the environment in which you operate to succeed.
 The Task Force realised it was handling a complicated system with a framework for complex problems.
 Later, it evolved into a dynamic team-of-teams model.
 It allowed it to swiftly adjust to its highly connected, quick-paced, and unexpected environment.